OpenVisualCloud/Smart-City-Sample/sensor/README.md

       "MTU": 1500
     }
   ],
+...
 ```

 Note that the sample uses a predefined username and password for camera authentication.
 See [```probe_camera_info```](../sensor/discovery/discover.py) for details.

-- **Provision**: Provisioning is a process of associating a set of application-specific parameters to a camera, for example, the GPS location, field of view, direction and positioning transformation.
+- **Provisioning**: Provisioning is a process of associating a set of application-specific parameters to a camera, for example, the GPS location, field of view, direction and positioning transformation.
 Developing provisioning tools is outside the sample scope.
 As a workaround, the sample stores the provisioning information at [sensor-info.json](../maintenance/db-init/sensor-info.json) and uses it to initialize the database.

 The provisioning information of the traffic scenario is as follows:
 ```